crate/cratedb-guide/docs/integrate/visualize/metabase.rst

 Initial configuration
 ---------------------

-Metabase offers both cloud version and local installation.
-Whichever you choose, the first step will be adding your CrateDB cluster as a new database.
+Metabase offers both a cloud version and a local installation.
+Whichever you choose, the first step will be to add your CrateDB cluster as a new database.
-To do that, go to the ``Admin Settings`` -> ``Setup``, and choose the ``Add a database`` option.
+To do that, go to ``Admin Settings`` -> ``Setup`` and choose the ``Add a database`` option.

 .. image:: /_assets/img/integrations/metabase/metabase-add-database.png